LeapYeet/Meshtastic-Firmware-Friend-Finder-Edition/README.md

 ### **➡️ [Install via Web Flasher](https://leapyeet.github.io/Meshtastic-Firmware-Friend-Finder-Edition/)**

 1. Click the link above to open the web flasher.
-2. Plug your Heltec V3 into your computer via USB.
+2. Plug your device into your computer via USB.
 3. Click the **Connect & Install** button.
 4. A pop-up window will appear.
 Select the correct COM port for your device and click "Connect".
 5. The installation will begin automatically.
 Do not unplug the device until it is complete.